 Statewide rates of child abuse and neglect have increased while decreasing for the region.
 Foster care admissions have decreased, though the rate is now slightly higher in the region than in the state (excluding NYC).

 The region has seen a decline in the teen pregnancy rate, which is similar to the state rate.
 Live births to teen mothers have also declined substantially since 2000.
-Juvenile delinquency intakes and bullying incidents are both down since 2000, though the regional rate for bullying is now higher than the state's.
+Juvenile delinquency intakes and bullying incidents are both down since 2000, and are lower than the state's rate.

 There are more children living in poverty than in 2000, similar to state and national trends.

-Child poverty rates increased for all counties in the region between 2000 and 2010-14, following state and national trends.
-In 2010-14, about 16% of children in the region were living in poverty, up 3 points since 2000 and lower than the statewide (17%) (excluding NYC) and national rate (22%).
-Dutchess County continued to have the lowest rate of child poverty in the region (10%), followed by Ulster (13%) and Orange (20%).
+Child poverty rates increased in the region between 2000 and 2011-15, following state and national trends.
+In 2011-15, about 17% of children in the region were living in poverty, up 4 points since 2000 and lower than the statewide (excluding NYC) and national rate ( both 22%).
+Dutchess County continued to have the lowest rate of child poverty in the region (12%), followed by Ulster (14%) and Orange (20%).

 There are more single–parent families in the region, though still fewer than the state and nation.

 The proportion of single–parent families in the region increased 4 percentage points from 2000, similar to state and national trends.
-In 2010–14, slightly more than one–quarter (28%) of families in the region were headed by single parents, below the rates for the state (excluding NYC) (32%) and nation (35%).
-Ulster County had the highest proportion of single–parent families (33%), followed by Dutchess (27%) and Orange (26%).
+In 2011–15, slightly more than one–quarter (28%) of families in the region were headed by single parents, below the rates for the state (excluding NYC) (32%) and nation (35%).
+Ulster County had the highest proportion of single–parent families (33%), followed by Dutchess and Orange (both 27%).

-Half (50%) of African American families in the region were headed by single parents, the highest of any racial or ethnic group.
-This was below the rates for African American families throughout the state (excluding NYC) (62%) and nation (64%).
-By contrast, 34% of Hispanic families and 24% of white families were headed by single parents.
+A little over half (53%) of African American families in the region were headed by single parents, the highest of any racial or ethnic group.
+This was below the rates for African American families throughout the state (excluding NYC) (63%) and nation (64%).
+By contrast, 33% of Hispanic families and 24% of white families were headed by single parents.